gayatrik1234/City-Bike-Data-Analysis/README.md

 # City-Bike-Dataset-Analysis-using-R-Programming
 Data Analysis
 ========
-*  This is the final project of Big Data and Information Systems course in my graduation.
+*  My final project for the Big Data and Information Systems course in my graduation
-*  I used R studio and ArcGIS for coding and creating visualizations of the results
+*  I used R studio and ArcGIS for coding and creating visualizations of the predictions and findings

 **Data Source**
  https://www.citibikenyc.com/system-data
- Description: The dataset focuses on the information about the 400+ bike stations within New York City that was recorded from July 2013 to February 2014 and it calculates nearly to 0.8 Million for a month
+ * Description: The dataset focuses on the information about the 400+ bike stations within New York City that was recorded from
+ July 2013 to February 2014 and it calculates nearly to 0.8 Million for a month

  **Statistical Analysis**